desbma/bash_archive_helpers/README.md

 ## Known issues & limitations

-* Size calculations is sometimes inexact, as a result the progress bar may reach for example 102%
+* Size calculations are sometimes inexact when creating tar archives for large directory trees, as a result the progress bar may reach for example 102%
 * Tar errors are not displayed